-Find a warm spot with a good cup of tea and a writing pad, and jot down what simple dinky steps are involved in making a start; taking good care of ourselves and our possessions.
+Find a warm spot with a good cup of tea and a writing pad, and jot down what simple dinky-steps are involved in making a start; taking good care of ourselves and our possessions.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,